viniciusdacal/redux-arc/docs/introduction/Motivation.md

 # Motivation
-More and more, applications have been developed using redux.
-But, redux doesn't deal with side effects out of box.
+Every day, more applications are developed using Redux.
+But, Redux doesn't deal with side effects out of box.
 When we need to make async requests, in the most cases we use another libs such as [redux-saga](https://github.com/redux-saga/redux-saga), [observables](https://github.com/redux-observable/redux-observable), [cycles](https://github.com/cyclejs-community/redux-cycles), etc...
 The problem is that we end up writing and repeating a lot of code to make our requests across the application.

 There are approaches you can follow to make your experience better with them.
 But none of them makes you productive or are flexible enough to work on different scenarios.